ThomasKur/M365Documentation/AdvancedUsage.md

 Other options of the Optimize-M365Doc command are:

-- UseTranslationFiles
-If available the function will translate property names with the name in the UI.
+- *UseTranslationFiles:* If available the function will translate property names with the name in the UI.
 W
 Note:
 These Translations need to be created manually, only a few are translated yet.
 If you are willing to support this project.
 You can do this by [translating the json files](https://github.com/ThomasKur/M365Documentation/blob/master/AddTranslation.md) which are mentioned to you when you generate the documentation in your tenant.

-- UseCamelCase
-If no tranlsation is available for a property or the -UseTranslationFiles switch was not used, then property names are beautified based on Caml case standard.
+- *UseCamelCase:* If no tranlsation is available for a property or the -UseTranslationFiles switch was not used, then property names are beautified based on Caml case standard.

-- MaxStringLengthSettings
-Values with texts longer than the amount of characters specified by this property then they are trimmed.
+- *MaxStringLengthSettings:* Values with texts longer than the amount of characters specified by this property then they are trimmed.

-- ExcludeEmptyValues
-Properties with empty values are removed from the output.
+- *ExcludeEmptyValues:* Properties with empty values are removed from the output.

-- ExcludeProperties
-Properties with these names are skipped and remove from the output.
+- *ExcludeProperties:* Properties with these names are skipped and remove from the output.
 This can be helpful to remove for example the id or created by property.